Sales Enablement Tools

 Sales Enablement Best Practices

 In a world where everyone wants to say they can enable your sales team to work better, sell more, and grow your company, it’s important to follow a few practices to keep things in order.
 First, and usually the largest room for improvement, is employee training.
 Not just in one area either.
-Sales employees need to be fluent in everything about the product This can come in many different forms, but before you go adding too many tools to the toolbox, it’s important to understand the importance of employee training and the objectives surrounding it.
+Sales employees need to be fluent in everything about the product.
+This can come in many different forms, but before you go adding too many tools to the toolbox, it’s important to understand the importance of employee training and the objectives surrounding it.

 Objectives of Training

 If picking a sales enablement system and distributing it to your team fixed everyone’s problems, there wouldn’t be much of a problem to begin with.
-The truth is, training is just as important to sales enablement as the tools themselves.
+The truth is, training is just as important to sales enablement as the tool itself.
 The importance of training can’t be stated enough when it comes to equipping your employees with the knowledge that they need to achieve their sales goals.
 It’s kind of like training for a 5k or training for a half marathon, you can buy new shoes, a fitness tracker, and all the headbands you can wear, but it won’t replace actually training yourself running.
 Simplify as much as you can while keeping it relevant to the work that you are doing as a company within your four walls.
 Throwing as many sales training courses and other training tools in the toolbox only leads to confusion and lost work.
 Bringing in outside information and opinions can be useful to a point, but integrating internal information into sales enablement increases output almost every time.
 To do this, you would need to invest in an online training software that you have control of.
 Lessonly is one such platform that allows for easy lesson creation with in-depth reporting on your entire company’s learning.
 However, Lessonly makes online training software something that employees actually want to instead of something they dread.
 When you place the focus on the learner during employee training, engagement goes up and everyone wins.

 Types of Training

 If you are planning on investing in sales training courses to help with sales enablement, it’s important to know the different types of training that can be implemented.
 No, we’re not talking about online safety training or online fitness training.
-Training meaning development of your most important asset, your employees.
+Training meaning the development of your most important asset, your employees.
 When deciding on which type of training you need and how you plan on getting there, know that every program can work differently and might not be the right fit for two separate teams.

 - Personal training – Plenty of workplaces assign online personal training to employees to help learn the product, the company, and the sales process.
 These online training courses usually serve to increase product knowledge and sales skills.